shawn-dsilva/boomer-php-mvc/README.md

 ## In Progress

+- [ ] Check for User data associated with sessionId in isAuth middleware
+- [ ] Delete previous session ID entries from DB Upon new session creation
 - [ ] Input validation for all new features
 - [ ] Rate Limiting
 - [ ] Redo CSS in SASS